+In honor of national poetry month, I’m going to talk about how to get your poetry noticed.
 I love poetry and have published three books of it.
-Some of my favorite poets include Edgar Allan Poe, Robert Frost, and William Butler Yeats.
+Some of my favorite poets include Edgar Allan Poe, Robert Frost, William Butler Yeats, and David Jones.
 However, it seems as if poetry is kind of a lost art.
 It’s not as popular as it used to be in the late ’90s.
 Therefore, being a poet can be hard.
 How do you get your poetry noticed?
 How do you promote it?
 There are actually several ways to do this.
 You probably won’t make tons of money but at least you can get your poetry out there.

 1. Book some readings-Call your local coffee shops and bars and see if they do any open mic nights.